+Frederick Ernest Howes was born in Headington, Oxfordshire on 29th February 1920.
 His parents were Frederick George Howes and Emily Amelia Howes (nee Merry) who had married in Headington the year before.
 The family had moved to Thame by 1922 where his sister Freda was born.

-The Battalion took part in the Battle for the town of Bure losing many men, following which Private 5389893 Frederick Howes was killed on 9th January 1945.
+The Battalion was rushed to the Ardennes at Christmas 1944 to assist with the defence following the German advance know as “The Battle of the Bulge”, and took part in the Battle for the town of Bure losing many men, following which Frederick Howes was killed on 8th January 1945.

 The Thame Remembers Cross was delivered to Hotton War Cemetery, Luxembourg, Belgium on 27th August 2015 by Ruth Pimm (Thame Museum)